Boundedness in general type MMP: Introduction

 \subsection{Outline of the article}

 In Section \ref{sec: preliminary} we summarize some preliminary results that will be used in the later part of this paper.
 In Section \ref{sec: bdd inv mmp} we prove Theorems \ref{main:index+mld} and \ref{main:vol bdd}.
 In Section \ref{sec:fiber bdd} we prove Theorem \ref{main:fiber}.
-In Section \ref{sec:tof dim 5} we prove Theorem \ref{main:termination}.
-In Section \ref{sec:explicit tof} we prove Theorem \ref{main: explicit} and its variants.
 In the appendix, we prove that if the pairs that appear in a log canonical MMP are bounded, then the MMP terminates after finitely many steps.